hgraph-io/sdk/README.md

 #### Using a JWT

 For front-end solutions, we plan to authenticate using json web tokens.
 See
 <https://jwt.io/>.
-Currently, this functionality is limited.
+Currently, this functionality is limited, please reach out to
+use to utilize this functionality.

 ## Examples